Simple Examples Using the RasterExpressionEvaluator Transformer

 Connection.png

 Double-click on the RasterExpressionEvaluator to open the parameters.
-In the parameters, since we only have one input parameter, we will leave the Mode set to One Raster; the raster will be referenced using the A variable.
+In the parameters, since we have only one input parameter, we will set Mode to One Raster; the raster will be referenced using the A variable.
 If we had two rasters, the other would be B. Next, set the Interpretation and Expression as follows:

 Raster1.png

-If you are unsure which band interpretation is what number, open the raster in Visual Preview and inspect a single pixel.
+If you are unsure which band interpretation corresponds to which number, open the raster in Visual Preview and inspect a single pixel.
 In the Feature Information window, each band will have its corresponding interpretation listed.

 FeatureWindow.png